Meena Jutla: Awards and nominations

 In September 2021, it was announced that Sandhu had been nominated for Best Newcomer and Best Villain at the 2021 Inside Soap Awards.
 Meena murdering Leanna was also nominated for Best Show-Stopper.
 Sandhu went on to win the award for Best Villain.
 Meena also received a nomination for Best TV Character at the 2021 Asian Media Awards.
 In June 2022, Sandhu was awarded Best Leading Performer at the British Soap Awards.
 She was also nominated for Villain of the Year and Meena's murders were nominated for Best Storyline.

 Sandhu then received a nomination for Best Soap Actor at the TRIC Awards, Serial Drama Performance at the 27th National Television Awards and Best Soap Actress at the TV Choice Awards.
 She also won the Best Villain at the 2022 Inside Soap Awards for a second consecutive year, as well as a nomination for Best Actress.
 Finally, Sandhu received a nomination for Favourite Soap Star at the TVTimes Awards.
+In 2023, over a year after her final appearance, Meena was included in Radio Times' Soap Champion battle, where she made the semi-finals.